cvoelcker/jax_mbpo/README.md

 ## Installation

-The repository uses `uv` to make running simple.
+The repository uses [`uv`](https://github.com/astral-sh/uv) to make running simple.
 Make sure you have a GPU with CUDA 12 installed.
+If you want to run this on CPU, TPU, or an ARM machine, you will have to change the relevant jax package in the `pyrpoject.toml` file.
 Necessary python packages will be installed automatically if you execute the run script.
 In case you need a separate installation you can also create a virtualenv and run `pip install -e .`.
 Necessary dependencies will be installed.